baldurk/renderdoc/docs/window/capture_attach.rst

   This option is risky and should not be used lightly.
 Know what you're doing and use it as a last resort.

+  It is only supported on Windows currently.

-To expose this option you have to enable it in :doc:`the settings <options_window>`, to prevent it being used accidentally.
+To expose this option you have to enable it in :doc:`the settings <settings_window>`, to prevent it being used accidentally.

 When you've entered a path, or filename, in the executable text at the top of the window, this option will then insert a global hook that causes **every** new process created to load a very small shim dll.